-This one is covered off nicely in this article by Michal Pisarek.
+This one is covered off nicely in by Michal Pisarek.
 My rule of thumb here is that “if the option is in Central Admin, never make the change from within IIS”.
 At its roots, SharePoint is a provisioning engine and it likes to store Web site configuration information in its configuration database if at all possible – examples include a list of Web applications and corresponding IIS sites, Alternate Access Mappings and Authentication Providers.
 It will save you a lot of headaches if IIS and SharePoint settings match.

 There are some things that you must change from within IIS (such as applying SSL certificates and logging settings) – just make sure the options not in Central Admin first.

 4. Failing to use the SharePoint solutions framework.